 The only way you can treat a tooth abscess is through dental intervention, and while tooth abscess pain can be managed through medication, the abscess itself will not go away on its own.

 Removing the infection can be performed in a number of ways, and you will be able to discuss treatment options with your dentist before any procedure begins.
-You may be presented with the following:
+A dentist, such as ours in our clinic, may decide to:

 This involves your dentist making a tiny cut into the access to allow the pus to drain out.
 Then, they will wash the affected area with saline and may place a rubber drain in your mouth to aid drainage while the swelling subsides.